thecodewithin/dotfiles/vim/README.md

 ##  My Vim configuration

-This vim configuration was put together using other people's files and ideas.
+This Vim configuration was put together using other people's files and ideas.

 ### Videos and config files